 A doctoral student who enters the TCU DMA program with a master's degree must pass the general examination within four calendar years of the student's first registration for doctoral study at TCU.
 A doctoral candidate must complete all the degree requirements within six years after passing the general examination.
-Extension of time must be applied for in writing to the Director of the SOM who will then make a recommendation to the Associate Dean.
+Extension of time must be applied for in writing to the School of Music director, who will then make a recommendation to the associate dean.
 The letter should explain why the degree was not completed within the time limit and should present a schedule for completion of the degree.